Hymns for the Amusement of Children: Background

 Smart was released from asylum in 1763 and published two religious works, A Song to David and Hymn and Spiritual Songs, soon after.
 These were quickly attacked by critics that declared Smart was still "mad" and subsequently failed to become popular.
 Smart continued to work on religious works as he struggled to publish and support himself.
 However, he quickly fell into debt and, on 20 April 1770, he was arrested and sent to Debtors' prison.

-On January 11, 1771, he was recommended to the King's Bench Prison.
+On 11 January 1771 he was recommended to the King's Bench Prison.
 Although he was in prison, Charles Burney purchased the "Rules" (allowing him some freedom) in order to help make Smart's final weeks peaceful although pathetic.
 In his final letter, written to Rev. Mr. Jackson, Smart begged for three shillings in order to purchase food.
-Soon after, Smart died, May 20, 1771, from either liver failure or pneumonia, after completing his final work, Hymns, for the Amusement of Children.
+Soon after, on 20 May 1771, Smart died from either liver failure or pneumonia, after completing his final work, Hymns, for the Amusement of Children.

 It is unknown how many poems published in the Hymns were written before Smart was imprisoned or during his final days, but at least one, titled "Against Despair" was produced during this time.
 A different version of the poem was published after his death in the Gentleman's Magazine.
 This version included a note claiming, "Extempore by the late C. Smart, in the King's-Bench," which verifies that he was writing hymns throughout this time, or, at least, editing them to create a better version.

 Although five editions of the Hymns were published in the 18th century, only one edition was published before Smart died.
 This edition was published by his brother-in-law, Thomas Carnan, and was announced in the Public Advertiser 27 December 1770.
 However, this edition did not list Smart as the author.
 It is possible that there was a sixth edition of the Hymns, but that has since "disappeared"; there is also a possible pirated edition produced by Thomas Walker.
 Although the work made it as far as Boston, Massachusetts, as shown by an advertisement for selling the work in 1795, no Boston editions have been found, but such editions could exist in addition to the Philadelphia, Pennsylvania edition.